 Location permits may need to be purchased, talent release forms for the performers may need to be prepared and call sheets for everyone involved will need to be drafted.
 This all takes time, experience and money.

 The filming process is known as Production.
-This is when the crew are there, the equipment is there and the talent is there.
+This is when the crew is there, the equipment is there and the talent is there.

-Crew can include camera operator, audio recordist, hair and make up artist, teleprompt operator, director, producer and on bigger sets you will have lighting people, camera assistants, catering and others.
+A crew can include camera operator, audio recordist, hair and makeup artist, teleprompt operator, director, producer and on bigger sets you will have lighting people, camera assistants, catering and others.

-All these people are experienced professionals with years of expertise to bring value to the process.
-Additionally they will have equipment that is worth thousands and tens of thousands of dollars.
+All these people have experienced professionals with years of expertise to bring value to the process.
+Additionally, they will have equipment that is worth thousands and tens of thousands of dollars.

 Sure you can film on your phone, but you are limited and depending on what you are trying to achieve you will not have a professional outcome.
 The audio will be dodgy, the focus will shift, the lighting will be uncontrolled and the camera is likely to be unsteady.

 If those things aren’t important then go for the cheap option. 🙂